ebowman/api-first-hand/README.md

 directory, and run sbt.
 This project uses an sbt `ProjectRef` to the sbt plugin, which means you don't need to `publishLocal` the plugin after each change.
 Just run `reload` in the sbt console, and it will pick up your changes.

-The play-swagger plugin provides a couple of commands useful for development:
+The Api-First-Hand plugin provides a couple of commands useful for development:

 * `apiFirstPrintDenotations` - outputs a common names of different parts of the AST as they are intended to be used in generated Scala code
 * `apiFirstPrintRawAstTypes` - outputs all type definitions as they read from the specification before type optimisations